scrallex/score/docs/note/dynamic_guardrail_analysis.md

 - Mean permutation p-values stay above 0.78 and the minima never fall below 0.595, even after tightening the guardrail to 1%.
-Coverage drops to ~1% but the alerts remain statistically indistinguishable from random, even after importing the Logistics, aggregate PlanBench, and robotics corpora.
+Coverage drops to ~1% but the alerts remain statistically indistinguishable from random, even after importing Logistics/aggregate/robotics corpora and enabling signature-locked twin suggestions.
 - Lead times plateau around 4–5 steps, so reducing the guardrail further does not unlock additional early warning.
 - Action: dynamic calibration should defer to the existing 5% guardrail